bendalab/plottools/README.md

 - `styles`: layout settings and plot styles.
 - `colors`: color palettes and tools for manipulating colors.
 [More...](docs/colors.md)
-- `figure`: size and margins of a figure.
+- `figure`: size, margins and file names of a figure.
 - `spines`: modify the appearance of spines.
 [More...](docs/spines.md)
 - `ticks`: setting tick locations and formats.
 [More...](docs/ticks.md)
 - `labels`: annotate axis with label and unit and align axes labels.